Studio Signs: Tom Lloyd

 This tour is free of charge and requires advanced reservation.

-All Studio Signs tours will begin in the Welcome Center on the Lower Level and depart roughly 10 minutes after the program starts.
+All Studio Signs tours will begin on The Stoop on the Lower Level and depart roughly ten minutes after the program starts.

 For more information on accessibility at the Studio Museum in Harlem, please visit our Accessibility page.
 If you would like more information about accessibility at this event, please contact [email protected] or 332.240.3954.